Frequently Asked Questions

 Will I receive a receipt for my donation?

-If you have made a donation and have not received your receipt within 5-7 business, you may contact 1300 708 763.
+*If you have made a donation and have not received your receipt within 5-7 business days, please contact 1300 708 763.

 Is my donation tax deductible?

-To be eligible to claim your donation as a deduction, the donation must be;
+To be eligible to claim your donation as a tax deduction, the donation must be;

 - Two dollars ($2.00) or more and;

 - The recipient charity must be endorsed by the Australian Taxation Office (ATO) as a deductible gift recipient (DGR) organisation.

 - The deduction must be claimed in your tax return for the income year in which the donation was made.

 The National Breast Cancer Foundation (ABN 37 144 841 707) has been endorsed by the Australian Taxation Office as a deductible gift recipient (DGR) organisation.